arthurbrunborg/InkassoMatcher/README.md

 ```
 python
 ```
-Some systems require you to write
+Some systems require you to write the following instead:
 ```
 python3
 ```
-instead.

 Then you must copy-paste the program code from here: https://raw.githubusercontent.com/arthurbrunborg/InkassoregisteretDemand/main/main.py